Spaces of Geodesic Triangulations Are Cells: Abstract

 \section{Abstract}

-It has been shown by the authors that spaces of geodesic triangulations of surface with negative curvature are contractible.
+It has been shown that spaces of geodesic triangulations of surfaces with negative curvature are contractible.
 Here we propose an approach aiming to prove that the spaces of geodesic triangulations of a surface with negative curvature are homeomorphic to Euclidean spaces $\mathbb{R}^n$.